7h3v01c3/tutorials/divi_funds_migration_to_original_wallet.md

      - **macOS**: `Cmd + C`

-3. Run the following command to validate the address to confirm it belongs to your original wallet:
+3. In Debug Console run the following command to validate the address to confirm it belongs to your original desktop wallet:
    ```bash
    validateaddress <yournewaddress>
    ```